borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - repos are faster, safer and easier to deal with

+  - borg rcompress can do a repo-wide efficient recompression.
   - the new PUT2 data format uses much less crc32 and more xxh64 and offers a header-only checksum (PUT1 only offered one checksum for header+data). that way, we can safely read header infos without having to also read all the data.